Learn more about the speaker lineup for TED2017.

 Rutger Bregman is one of Europe's most prominent young thinkers.
 The 28-year-old historian and author has published four books on history, philosophy and economics.
 His book Utopia for Realists -- on universal basic income and other radical ideas -- has been translated in more than 20 languages.
 His work has been featured in The Washington Post and The Guardian and on the BBC.

-Radiation is very much a two-edged sword -- used in the right way it has revolutionized modern medicine -- such as through CT scans and as a cure for many cancers.
+As Brenner sees it, radiation is very much a two-edged sword -- used in the right way it has revolutionized modern medicine, such as through CT scans and as a cure for many cancers.
 But radiation used in the wrong way can be harmful.
-To maximize the benefits of the many different types of radiation, we need to understand exactly how they affect us -- from our DNA to the whole person.
+To maximize the benefits of the many different types of radiation, we need to understand exactly how they affect us, from our DNA to the whole person.

-Over the past 6 years, Brenner has also been working towards a safe way to kill drug-resistant bacteria such as MRSA, as well as airborne viruses such as influenza, using a unique type of ultra-violet light.
+Over the past six years, Brenner and his team have applied this idea in working towards a safe way to kill drug-resistant bacteria such as MRSA, as well as airborne microbes such as influenza and TB, using a unique type of ultra-violet light, known as far-UVC.

 Richard Browning is an ultra-marathon runner, an ex-Royal Marine reservist, former City commodity trader and a pioneering inventor.
 He's the founder of Gravity, launched in March 2017 with a dream to reimagine an entirely new form of human flight, leaning on an elegant collaboration of mind and body augmented by leading-edge technology.